 I’m sure by now you have noticed a trend of coastal resort towns on this list, but Playa del Carmen is one of the most notable.
 According to International Living, it’s the fastest-growing city in the country.

 The palm-studded white sand and clear waters help Playa stand apart.
-It’s affordable with an active retirement community.
+It’s affordable with one of the best active retirement communities in Mexico.
 Overall, Playa del Carmen is a luxurious and social city with lots of potential for retirees.

 1 – Ajijic, Mexico

 Ajijic may not be the first place that comes to mind when you think about retiring abroad, but it certainly deserves the top spot on this list.
 Resting along Lake Chapala, the Ajijic countryside is natural beauty at its best.
 The city itself is tucked between the lake and the Sierra Madre Mountain range.

 You’ll have easy access to the best healthcare and hospitals in Guadalajara, which is less than an hour away.
 However, you won’t have to live with the daily stresses of the big city lifestyle.

 Ajijic is a charming and colorful city that is extremely affordable.
 According to Forbes, a full meal at some of the area’s best restaurants costs around $6, while property taxes on a 2,500-square-foot home are just $150 a year.
 It’s hard not to appreciate how inexpensive such a beautiful city like Ajijic is, and that it is one of the best places to retire in Mexico as an American, especially if you’re on a budget.

 Finding the Best Places to Retire in Mexico